DaVita Inc. (NYSE:DVA) Shares Purchased by Macquarie Group Ltd.

-Macquarie Group Ltd. raised its position in DaVita Inc. (NYSE:DVA – Get Rating) by 3.2% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Macquarie Group Ltd. grew its stake in shares of DaVita Inc. (NYSE:DVA – Get Rating) by 3.2% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 28,420 shares of the company’s stock after acquiring an additional 891 shares during the quarter.
 Macquarie Group Ltd.’s holdings in DaVita were worth $2,352,000 as of its most recent SEC filing.

-Several other institutional investors also recently bought and sold shares of the company.
-Lazard Asset Management LLC grew its position in DaVita by 14.8% in the 3rd quarter.
-Lazard Asset Management LLC now owns 789,871 shares of the company’s stock valued at $65,376,000 after acquiring an additional 102,121 shares in the last quarter.
-FMR LLC grew its position in DaVita by 33.9% in the 2nd quarter.
-FMR LLC now owns 448,485 shares of the company’s stock valued at $35,861,000 after acquiring an additional 113,634 shares in the last quarter.
-Allianz Asset Management GmbH grew its position in DaVita by 1.2% in the 1st quarter.
-Allianz Asset Management GmbH now owns 368,848 shares of the company’s stock valued at $41,720,000 after acquiring an additional 4,524 shares in the last quarter.
-Eaton Vance Management grew its position in DaVita by 54.2% in the 1st quarter.
-Eaton Vance Management now owns 323,077 shares of the company’s stock valued at $36,543,000 after acquiring an additional 113,560 shares in the last quarter.
-Finally, Brandywine Global Investment Management LLC grew its position in DaVita by 2.7% in the 2nd quarter.
-Brandywine Global Investment Management LLC now owns 321,923 shares of the company’s stock valued at $25,741,000 after acquiring an additional 8,347 shares in the last quarter.
-86.52% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds have also recently modified their holdings of DVA.
+Ellevest Inc. increased its holdings in shares of DaVita by 1,388.0% during the third quarter.
+Ellevest Inc. now owns 372 shares of the company’s stock valued at $31,000 after acquiring an additional 347 shares in the last quarter.
+Eisler Capital UK Ltd. acquired a new position in shares of DaVita during the third quarter valued at about $35,000.
+Parkside Financial Bank & Trust increased its holdings in DaVita by 88.6% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 313 shares of the company’s stock worth $35,000 after buying an additional 147 shares during the period.
+Wipfli Financial Advisors LLC acquired a new position in DaVita in the 3rd quarter worth approximately $44,000.
+Finally, AIA Group Ltd acquired a new position in DaVita in the 2nd quarter worth approximately $51,000.
+Institutional investors and hedge funds own 86.52% of the company’s stock.

-Several equities analysts have recently issued reports on DVA shares.
-StockNews.com upgraded DaVita from a “hold” rating to a “buy” rating in a research note on Friday, December 9th.
-Cowen lifted their price objective on DaVita from $76.00 to $90.00 and gave the company an “outperform” rating in a research note on Thursday, February 23rd.
-Truist Financial lifted their price objective on DaVita from $84.00 to $90.00 and gave the company a “hold” rating in a research note on Thursday, February 23rd.
-Sanford C. Bernstein started coverage on DaVita in a research note on Tuesday.
-They issued a “market perform” rating for the company.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on DaVita from $72.00 to $85.00 in a research note on Thursday, February 23rd.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat, DaVita has an average rating of “Hold” and an average target price of $86.43.
+Several brokerages recently weighed in on DVA.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of DaVita from $72.00 to $85.00 in a report on Thursday, February 23rd.
+Cowen increased their price target on shares of DaVita from $76.00 to $90.00 and gave the stock an “outperform” rating in a report on Thursday, February 23rd.
+Sanford C. Bernstein began coverage on shares of DaVita in a report on Tuesday.
+They issued a “market perform” rating on the stock.
+StockNews.com upgraded shares of DaVita from a “hold” rating to a “buy” rating in a report on Friday, December 9th.
+Finally, Truist Financial raised their price objective on shares of DaVita from $84.00 to $90.00 and gave the stock a “hold” rating in a research note on Thursday, February 23rd.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of “Hold” and an average price target of $86.43.

-In other DaVita news, Director Charles Berg sold 735 shares of DaVita stock in a transaction that occurred on Wednesday, March 1st.
-The stock was sold at an average price of $81.78, for a total transaction of $60,108.30.
-Following the transaction, the director now owns 17,164 shares of the company’s stock, valued at $1,403,671.92.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-1.00% of the stock is currently owned by corporate insiders.
+In other DaVita news, Director Charles Berg sold 735 shares of the firm’s stock in a transaction on Wednesday, March 1st.
+The stock was sold at an average price of $81.78, for a total value of $60,108.30.
+Following the transaction, the director now owns 17,164 shares in the company, valued at approximately $1,403,671.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 1.00% of the company’s stock.

 DaVita, Inc engages in the provision of medical care services.
 It operates through the following two segments: US Dialysis and Related Lab Services, and Other-Ancillary Services and Strategic Initiatives.
 The US Dialysis and Related Lab Services segment offers kidney dialysis services in the United States for patients suffering from chronic kidney failure.